Invariant Policy Learning: A Causal Perspective: A Causal Framework for Multi-environment Contextual Bandits

-where $\epsilon_R, \epsilon_A, \epsilon_{X^1}, \epsilon_{X^2}$, are jointly independent noise variables with zero mean, $\gamma_e, \alpha_e \in \mathbb{R}$ for all $e \in \mathcal{E}$ and $\mathcal{A} = \{0, 1\}$.
-Figure~\ref{fig:graph-exp1} depicts the induced graph $\mathcal{G}$.
-In this example, the environments influence the observable contexts in two ways: (a) they change the mean of $X^2$ via $\alpha_e$ and (b) they change the conditional mean of $X^1$ given $U$ via $\gamma_e$, while the rest of the components remain fixed across different environments.
+where $\epsilon_R, \epsilon_A, \epsilon_{X^1}, \epsilon_{X^2}$ are jointly independent noise variables with zero mean, $\gamma_e, \alpha_e \in \mathbb{R}$ for all $e \in \mathcal{E}$, $\beta_1, \beta_2 \in \mathbb{R}$, and $\mathcal{A} = \{0, 1\}$.
+Figure~\ref{fig:example1b} depicts the induced graph $\mathcal{G}$.
+In this example, the environments influence the observed covariates in two ways: (a) they change the mean of $X^2$ via $\alpha_e$ and (b) they change the conditional mean of $X^1$ given $U$ via $\gamma_e$, while the rest of the components remain fixed across different environments.
 Here, the environment-specific coefficient $\gamma_e$ modifies the correlation between the observable $X^1$ and the unobserved variable $U$, and consequently between $X^1$ and the reward $R$.
 Thus, an agent that uses information from $X^1$ to predict the reward $R$ in the training environments may fail to generalize to other environments.
-To see this, consider a training environment $e=1$ and a test environment $e=2$ and let $\gamma_1 = 1$, $\gamma_2 = -1$ be the environment-specific coefficients in the training and test environment, respectively.
-In the training environment, we have a large positive correlation between $X^1$ and $U$, and consequently the agent will learn that the action $A=0$ yields higher reward when observing positive value of $X^1$ (and $A=1$ otherwise).
-However, the correlation between $X^1$ and $U$ becomes negative (and large in absolute value) in the test environment, which means that the policy that the agent learnt from the training environment will now be harmful.
-We will see in Section~\ref{sec:inv-policy} that a policy that depends on invariant variables ($X^2$ in this example) does not suffer from this generalization problem and is guaranteed to generalize across different environments. \end{example}

-A similar structure appears in the medical example discussed in Section~\ref{sec:warfarin}.
+To see this, consider a training environment $e=1$ and a test environment $e=2$ and let $\gamma_1 = 1$, $\gamma_2 = -1$ be the environment-specific coefficients in the training and test environments, respectively.
+In the training environment, we have a large positive correlation between $X^1$ and $U$, and consequently the agent will learn that the action $A=0$ yields a higher expected reward when observing a positive value of $X^1$ (and $A=1$ otherwise).
+However, the correlation between $X^1$ and $U$ becomes negative (and large in absolute value) in the test environment, which means that the policy that the agent learned from the training environment will now be harmful.
+We will see in Section~\ref{sec:inv-policy} that a policy that depends on a $d$-invariant set ($\{X^2\}$ in this example) does not suffer from this generalization problem and is guaranteed to generalize across different environments. \end{example} A similar structure appears in the medical example discussed in Section~\ref{sec:warfarin}.
 There, $A$ is the dose of a drug, $R$ is a response variable, $X$ are observed patient features and $U$ are unobserved genetic factors.
-The environments $e$ is (a proxy of) the continent on which the data was collected.
+The environment $e$ is (a proxy of) the continent on which the data was collected.